yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 https://processhacker.sourceforge.io/downloads.php

 The installation is very simple to do.
-We simply execute the provided .exe and follow the steps on the screen.
-Once installed, we'll open `Process Hacker` and analyze the process where our beacon resides.
+We simply execute the provided executable and follow the instructions on screen.
+Once installed, we'll open `Process Hacker` and analyze our beacon process.
 This can be done by simply double-clicking the process in question.
-From there, you will see many available tabs.
+From there, you will see many available *tabs*.
 For our testing purposes, we will be using both the `.NET assemblies` and `Memory` tabs respectively.

-`.NET assemblies` tab example :
+`.NET assemblies` tab example:

 ![](/assets/imgs/havoc-c2/Pasted image 20240301144914.png)

-`Memory` tab example :
+`Memory` tab example:

 ![](/assets/imgs/havoc-c2/Pasted image 20240301145040.png)

 Going back to our scenario where we executed the `SharpHound` binary inline, let's take a look at what we can see in the `.NET assemblies` tab upon execution.
-It is very important to keep in mind that after the execution of the binary is done, Havoc automatically unloads the AppDomain associated with our C# executable in memory.
+It is very important to keep in mind that after the execution of the binary is done, Havoc automatically unloads the *AppDomain* associated with our C# executable in memory.

 As a result, if our C# binary has finished executing and output was received back in the Havoc console, we won't be able to see what exactly has happened in `Process Hacker`.
 Additionally, please note that `Process Hacker` does not automatically update values in the `.NET assemblies` tab unless we exit and open the properties of the process again.
 To circumvent this problem, we will take a series of steps which are outlined below.

 * Open Process Hacker.